haganbt/datasift-sql-framework/README.md

 ### Schema

-**LINKS**
+The <code>interaction.id</code> is used excluslvely across all tables as a primary key, with the exception of list tables where duplicates are supported.

+**List Tables**
-Interactions containing links can contain multiple items, for example:
+Interactions containing list items can contain multiple values.
+For example, and interaction containing a link, may have the following URL property:
 ```javascript
 {
     "url": [